 U.S. citizens and eligible non-citizens must complete the FAFSA if they are seeking institutional financial aid from the College.
 Canadian students and other international students do not need to complete the FAFSA.

-Thomas Aquinas College’s CFFS (either the U.S., Canada, or International version, depending on the student's nationality) can be obtained from the College’s website.
+Thomas Aquinas College’s CFFS (either the U.S., Canadian, or International version, depending on the student's nationality) can be obtained from the College’s website.

-Complete the Cal Grant GPA Verification Form: This third step is only for students who are residents of California and who are going to be a freshman or sophomore in 2014-15 and who do not already have a four-year Cal Grant award.
-In addition to completing a FAFSA by March 3, 2014, these students must also submit a Cal Grant GPA Verification Form to the California Student Aid Commission by March 3, 2014 (postmark deadline).
+Complete the Cal Grant GPA Verification Form: This third step is only for students who are residents of California and who are going to be freshmen or sophomores in 2015-16 and who do not already have a four-year Cal Grant award.
+In addition to completing a FAFSA by March 2, 2015, these students must also submit a Cal Grant GPA Verification Form to the California Student Aid Commission by March 2, 2015 (postmark deadline).